Sustainable hydrophilic membranes to filter water

 These fibers, having a diameter of 1or 2 mm, are semi-permeable and porous: the water entering the module under pressure, has to pass through the pores of the fiber walls before it can flow out, and so is filtered.
 These micropores (1 to 2 microns in diameter) trap the micro-impurities.

 - Highly porous to allow the water to pass through

 - Highly selective to filter out micro-particles

 - Highly resistant to mechanical and chemical breakdown – to remain functional for several years

 This micro-filtration process ensures excellent water quality, but has drawbacks:

 - It is energy intensive (the water is conveyed under pressure)

 - It does not filter ultra-fine particles like pesticides or medicine residues

 New Kynar® PVDF for more efficient nanoporous microfiltration and ultrafiltration membranes

-Arkema's research Group has wide-ranging expertise in the synthesis of nanostructured copolymers.
-To enhance the performance of Kynar® PVDF fibers, they have developed functionalised copolymers.
-Combined with Kynar® PVDF on a nanometric scale, these functionalised copolymers increase:
+Arkema's research Group has wide-ranging expertise in the synthesis of structured copolymers.
+To enhance the performance of Kynar® PVDF fibers, they have developed functionalized copolymers.
+Combined with Kynar® PVDF on a nanometric scale, these functionalized copolymers increase:

 - The porosity of the hollow fibers while combining a hydrophilic function

 - The meshing density and regularity of the pores

 Meanwhile, the size of the pores is reduced, which enables efficient filtration of ultra-fine particles.

 Functional block copolymers

 The block copolymers developed by Arkema combine, on the same molecular chain:

 - A "miscible block" of molecules that attaches itself to the Kynar® PVDF

 - A block of molecules that provides the hydrophilic function

 In every single pore, billions of tiny hydrophilic threads attract the water and help it "glide" more easily, and so increase the filtration throughput of the Kynar® PVDF membrane.
 The overall filtration improves by some 20% for identical energy consumption.